long2ice/rearq/README.md

 ### Run rearq timing worker

-If you have timeing task, run another command also:
+If you have timing task, you should run another command also:

 ```shell
 > rearq main:rearq worker -t